-Our school takes measures to prevent and tackle bullying among pupils; however, it is equally important to recognise that bullying of staff by parents is unacceptable and will not be tolerated.
+Our school takes measures to prevent and tackle bullying among pupils; however, it is equally important to recognise that bullying of staff by parents or pupils is unacceptable and will not be tolerated.
+Staff should refer to the relevant HR policies for more information.